 Discount dental plans help you save money on tooth extraction.
 There are several discount dental plans available, most of which include:

 Medicare or Medicaid covers tooth extraction when it's medically necessary.
-If you are a recipient of a Medicare Advantage plan, you will need to have the tooth removal performed by a dentist that is within the plan's network.
+If you’re a recipient of a Medicare Advantage plan, you will need to have the tooth removed performed by a dentist within the plan's network.
 Additionally, there might be other government-funded medical programs available in your area.